maxyedid/AsanaApi/README.md

 # AsanaApi
-For personal use for asana and jira automations
+For personal use with asana and jira automations